atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 5. Documentation

+    1.  **TODO** fill up pydocstrings for publishable functions

-    1.  add all dependencies and information on how to install
+    2.  add all dependencies and information on how to install

-    2.  add information on init.sh and how to use
+    3.  add information on init.sh and how to use